dani-f99/tmc_processing/readme.md

 # PROJECT UPDATE:Too Many Cells processing Pipeline

 ## 1. OVERVIEW
-This program aim is to utilize the [too-many-cells](https://gregoryschwartz.github.io/too-many-cells/) spectral clustring algorithm on [ImmuneDB](https://docs.immunedb.com/en/latest/) format BCR immune reportiores.
-Our [processing pipeline](https://github.com/dani-f99/tmc_preprocessing) prepares the BCR genetic information as unique 20-mer sequqnces crossed with 3-mer utilization whitin them in order to unveil genetic motifs common in different BCR sub-populations by the spectral clustring algorithm.
-The [too-many-cells](https://gregoryschwartz.github.io/too-many-cells/) output is used as input for this program.
+This program aim's  to utilize the [too-many-cells](https://gregoryschwartz.github.io/too-many-cells/) spectral clustring algorithm on [ImmuneDB](https://docs.immunedb.com/en/latest/) format BCR immune reportiores.
+Our [processing pipeline](https://github.com/dani-f99/tmc_preprocessing) transforms the BCR genetic information into a set of unique 20-mer sequqnces clusterd by their 3-mer utilization using the spectral clustring algorithm from [too-many-cells](https://gregoryschwartz.github.io/too-many-cells/).
+In this way we identify common motiffs in the protein landscape of different B cell sub populations.

 ## 2. PREREQUISITES